Levintsky/ML-tutorial/Algorithms/SSL.md

 		- ImageNet:
 			- BEIT-B: 83.2% (224x224), 84.6% (384x384)
 			- BEIT-L: 85.2% (224x224), 86.3% (384x384)
-	- **MAE**: Kaiming He, Xinlei Chen, Saining Xie, Yanghao Li, Piotr Dollar, Ross Girshick.
+	- **MAE**: FAIR.
 Masked Autoencoders Are Scalable Vision Learners.
 CVPR'22 Best Paper Nominee
 		- https://github.com/facebookresearch/mae
 		- An important design of our MAE is to skip the mask token [M] in the encoder and apply it later in the lightweight decoder.
 - Pseudo-labels: